-Appendix 6 - Radicalisation and extremism
+Appendix 6 - Indicators of Vulnerability to Radicalisation

 - 1. Radicalisation refers to the process by which a person comes to support terrorism and forms of extremism leading to terrorism. - 2.
 Extremism is defined by the Government in the Prevent Strategy as: